Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 For the glue-down installation method, use a textured underlay so the vinyl glue can stick.
 Also, if you want to nail the vinyl planks to the subfloor, you’ll need an underlay that allows the nail to go through.

 The Need for Moisture Resistance or Not

-If you are installing vinyl floors on bathroom or kitchen floors, you need a waterproof underlayment.
-However, if you are installing vinyl floors in a bedroom or living room, you don’t need waterproof underlayment.
+If you are installing vinyl planks on a bathroom, you need a waterproof underlayment.
+However, if you are installing them in a bedroom or living room, you don’t need one.

 The Material of the Subfloor

 Vinyl plank flooring underlayment is rated based on soundproofing, insulation, and thickness.
-You should consider these ratings based on the requirements that you need from the underlayment.
+You should consider these ratings based on the requirements that you need.

-Picking an underlayment is as important as deciding which vinyl planks to get.
-Underlayment makes the floor smooth and stronger.
+Picking an underlayment is as important as deciding what flooring to get.

 Remember that if the vinyl planks already have pre-attached underlayment, you don’t need an extra one.
-Also, if an underlayment or cushion is already on the subfloor, you don’t need another one.
+Also, if a cushion is already on the subfloor, you don’t need another one.